 Just in time for the end of the year I’ve been able to go through my shots from the year to put together a top ten.
-As per usual, I have trouble narrowing things down, so there are some honourable mentions.
-There are not shots from my Italy trip this summer; I’ll post a top ten from there in the new year.
+As per usual, I had trouble narrowing things down, so there are some honourable mentions.
+There are no shots from my Italy trip this summer; I’ll post a top ten from there in the new year.
 Anyway, here they are…

 The dome of the Manitoba Legislative Building in Winnipeg, Canada.
 I had been here many many times but I hadn’t thought of this shot before.
 It wasn’t possible to get under the centre of the dome exactly because there is a large opening in the floor I was standing on which allows people on the lowest level to look all the way up to the dome.